 Backlinks are Still Important

 The number of backlinks is still the most powerful factor, although link quality is still relevant.
-Google seems to be is favoring a more natural link structure over perfectly keyword-optimized links.
+Google seems to be is favouring a more natural link structure over perfectly keyword-optimized links.

 Big Brands Get a Free Pass